Scenerainc/MJPEGazer/README.md

-# opencv-server
+# MJPEGazer

-This is an OpenCV HTTP mjpeg server, suitable for viewing RTSP streams in a (supported) browser.
+This is an OpenCV HTTP mjpeg server, among others, suitable for viewing RTSP streams in a [(supported)](https://en.wikipedia.org/wiki/Motion_JPEG#Applications) browser.

 ## License